wheelo/RooCode-Tips-Tricks/README.md

 Resources in the [cheatsheets](cheatsheets/) directory:
 - **[Large File Handling](cheatsheets/llm-large-file-cheatsheet.md)**: Handle files that exceed context windows

-## Handoff System Components

-The repository contains three related directories for handoff functionality:

-- **[Handoff Manager](handoff-manager/)**: The production-ready, end-user focused implementation for managing LLM context across extended development sessions.
-This is the recommended version for users who want to implement the handoff system in their projects.

-- **[Handoff System](handoff-system/)**: The source code and build system used to create the Handoff Manager.
-This directory contains the publisher system that generates the installer and is primarily for developers who want to modify or extend the handoff manager functionality.

-- **[Handoffs](handoffs/)**: Legacy documentation from the original version of the handoff system.
-This directory is maintained for reference purposes and historical context, but new users should use the Handoff Manager instead.

 ### Custom Mode Systems

 Advanced custom mode frameworks:
 - **[RooArmy](roo-army/)**: Create role-specialized Roo assistants for professional development teams

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

 **Happy Coding with Roo!** 🐨